Pet Safety During the Holidays

 – Grapes and raisins – Raisins are often included in holiday baking and many pet owners do not know that grapes and raisins are just as toxic as chocolate.
 Even though they seem healthy, get a good dog bone instead.

-We do love our beautiful holiday plants but be wary of leaving accessible to your pets.
+We do love our beautiful holiday plants but be wary of leaving them accessible to your pets.
 Holly, mistletoe and poinsettias are particularly dangerous and tend to be front and center in our holiday decorations.
 Sometimes moving a plant or bringing in a new one can peak the interest of the most disinterested plant.
 So, when bringing home these favorites keep an eye on your pets and move the plants out of reach.

 All sorts of bad things go in the trash and your dog is just waiting for you to get distracted and set down the trash bag.
 Because then, party time!
 Make sure all trash is secured and make sure it makes it outside to the bin.